 Participation in the Arts

-Participation in the Arts is a measure of the number (in thousands) of participants in cultural events in Winnipeg.
+Participation in the Arts is a measure of the number (in thousands) of visits to cultural events in Winnipeg.

 Why This Matters